Create Indexes with Included Columns

 Before You Begin

-Include nonkey columns in a nonclustered index to avoid exceeding the current index size limitations of a maximum of 16 key columns and a maximum index key size of 900 bytes.
+Include nonkey columns in a nonclustered index to avoid exceeding the current index size limitations of a maximum of 32 key columns and a maximum index key size of 1,700 bytes (16 key columns and 900 bytes prior to SQL Server 2016 (13.x)).
 The Database Engine does not consider nonkey columns when calculating the number of index key columns or index key size.